swiftlang/swift-evolution/proposals/0184-improved-pointers.md

 func withMemoryRebound<T, Result>(to:capacity:_:) -> Result
 ```

 `UnsafePointer` does not get an allocator static method, since you almost always want a mutable pointer to newly allocated memory.
-Its type rebinding method is also written as a decorator, taking a trailing closure, for memory safety. `UnsafePointer` does not take `at:` arguments since `+` provides pointer arithmetic for them.
+Its type rebinding method is also written as a decorator, taking a trailing closure, for memory safety. `UnsafePointer` does not take `at:` arguments since `+` provides pointer arithmetic for it.

 ### `UnsafeMutablePointer<Pointee>`